 You may need to avoid brushing, flossing, or rinsing for the first 24 hours.
 Afterward, you may gently, very gently brush your teeth.
 Rinse your mouth using salt water frequently to help prevent an infection and keep the wounds clean.

 To schedule a consultation, contact North Tarrant Oral & Maxillofacial Surgery by calling (817) 237-7557.
-Our oral surgeons have proven themselves time and time again!
+Our oral surgeon has proven themselves time and time again!